ivoa/vo-dml/tools/ReadMe.md

 ===================================

-The aim of this plugin is to process VO-DML models to produce documentation and source code that implements the model and has the capability of serialising instances of the model to XML and relational databases.
+The aim of this plugin is to process VO-DML models to produce documentation and source code that can contain instances the model and has the capability of serialising instances of the model to/from XML,JSON and relational databases.

 The gradle plugin is intended to replace all the functionality of the